-These amazing life saving Molasses Cookies are crisp no the outside and delightfully soft and chewy on the inside.
+These amazing Molasses Cookies are crisp no the outside and delightfully soft and chewy on the inside.
 They have the perfect combination of spices.
 Not only that, but they come together quickly and are perfect for making for me or Santa.

 How to Make Molasses Cookies

 Check out the recipe card below for exact measurements and instructions, but these cookies come together in just a few simple steps: